New or existing Calgary industrial park: what’s better for your business?

 - Older industrial parksare well-suited for service and retail businesses, which need to tap Calgary's population density

 - Older industrial parkshave well-established services, offer occupants a variety of places to eat and shop

 - Older industrial parks may pose significant egress challenges, as the surrounding transportation infrastructure can be older, with narrow roads and driveways and congested streets.

 - Some sites in the older industrial parks have large building site coverage, which translates into less marshalling area for large trucks and less parking.

 - Buildings are older and may require updating or layout changes to accommodate operational needs.

-to receive regular updates, property listings and news from The City of Calgary's real estate team.
+Receive regular listings, news, and information from The City of Calgary's Real Estate Development Services team.